Thalassocracy: Europe and the Mediterranean

 From the 12th to the 15th century the Genoese Republic had the monopoly on the Western Mediterranean trade, establishing colonies and trading posts in numerous countries, and eventually came to control regions in the Black Sea as well.
 It was also one of the largest naval powers of Europe during the Late Middle Ages.

 The Early Middle Ages (c.
 500–1000 AD) saw many of the coastal cities of Southern Italy develop into minor thalassocracies whose chief powers lay in their ports and in their ability to sail navies to defend friendly coasts and to ravage enemy ones.
 These include the duchies of Gaeta and Amalfi.

 In Northern Europe, the Kingdom of the Isles lasted from the 9th to 13th centuries AD, and comprised the Isle of Man, the Hebrides and other islands off the coast of Great Britain.

+Jacques Pirenne saw the North Sea Empire of King Cnut (died 1035) as a late-Viking thalassocracy:

+it included England, Denmark, and Norway.

-During the 14th and 15th centuries, the Crown of Aragon was also a thalassocracy controlling a large portion of present-day eastern Spain, parts of what is now southern France and other territories in the Mediterranean.
+During the 14th and 15th centuries, the Crown of Aragon functioned as a thalassocracy controlling a large portion of present-day eastern Spain, parts of what is now southern France and other territories in the Mediterranean.
 The extent of the Catalan language is a result of this; it is spoken in Alghero on Sardinia.

+The thalassocratic Swedish Empire formed in the 17th century on the basis of control of most of the Baltic littoral (Finland, Ingria, Estonia, Livonia, and parts of northern Germany) from Stockholm.